MichaelVasseur/electron-ipc-bus/README.md

 # electron-ipc-bus
 A safe Ipc bus for applications built on Electron.

 Dispatching of messages is managed by a broker.
-A broker can be instanciated in a node or in a the master process (not in renderer).
+The broker can be instanciated in a node or in a the master process (not in renderer).
 For performance purpose, it is better to instanciate the broker in an independent node process.

 This Ipc bus works in Chromium/Electron sandbox mode and in Chromium affinity case (several webpages hosted in the same renderer process)

 # How to use